crabisoft/pdbstore/docs/source/commands/del.rst

       -h, --help            show this help message and exit

-The ``pdbstore del`` will search for the speciifed transaction identifiers and delete them from the specified if exists.
+The ``pdbstore del`` will search for the specified transaction identifiers and delete all required associated files.
+A file will be automatically deleted if it is not referenced anymore by the store.

+The ``--dry-run`` option can be used to obtain a summary of files to be deleted along the specified transaction.

 The ``pdbstore del`` will perform the requested delete operation with using transaction identifier as unique criteria.
 If you want to delete transactions given more criteria,